DaveSkender/Stock.Indicators/docs/contributing.md

 ## Reporting bugs and feature requests

-If you are reporting a bug or suspect a problem, please [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with a detailed description of the problem + include steps to reproduce, code samples, and any reference materials.
-For new features, add a new Issue with the `enhancement` label.
+If you suspect a problem, please [report a bug Issue](https://github.com/DaveSkender/Stock.Indicators/issues/new?labels=bug&template=bug_report.md) with a detailed description of the problem, steps to reproduce, code samples, and any reference materials.
+For enhancements, [create a feature Issue](https://github.com/DaveSkender/Stock.Indicators/issues/new?labels=enhancement&template=feature_request.md).

 Use the [Discussions](https://github.com/DaveSkender/Stock.Indicators/discussions) area for general ideation and help/usage questions.